aschearer/image-powertools/ReadMe.md

 How to Build
 ---
 Image Power Tools is a command line program written for Windows.
 It requires .NET 4.6.1.
-Use Visual studio 2012/2013/2015 and open solution file.
+Use Visual Studio and open solution file.
 You may need to restore Nuget packages on first run.

 How to Run
 ---